San Antonio Area Freeway System

 |

-local motorists is about the yield signs at the I-10/Loop 1604 cloverleaf on the
+One curiosity about the local freeways are the yield signs at the I-10/Loop 1604 cloverleaf on the

 northwest side, specifically that traffic entering the interchange must